thekensman/sporting_data/README.md

 2. Single Player Bio Information: this should return the id, first name, last name, team, position, height, weight, jersey, and start year of a given player when passed the player id in the URL.
 3. Single Player stats: this should return the id, catch total, hit total, pitch total, run total, jump total, and current year when passed the player id in the url.

-We will be looking for your use of models via a library like pydantic: https://pydantic-docs.helpmanual.io/usage/models/ or something similar.
+We will be looking for your use of models via a library like pydantic or something similar:

+https://pydantic-docs.helpmanual.io/usage/models/

-You can see the raw responses from SportTastic and SuperPlayer here: https://github.io/thekensman/sporting_data/sporttastic.json https://github.io/thekensman/sporting_data/superplayer.json
+You can see the raw responses from SportTastic and SuperPlayer here:

+https://github.io/thekensman/sporting_data/sporttastic.json
+https://github.io/thekensman/sporting_data/superplayer.json